zoraviel/CSS-and-GitHub-intro/git_commit_and_sync/README.md

 A good commit message for this case would be: “Completed assignment files.”

-In the **Changes** area of the app, bottom left, type your commit message in the box that says “Summary.”
+In the **Changes** area of the app (left side), type your commit message in the box that says “Summary” (bottom left).
 You don’t need a description.
 Click the button that says “Commit to assignment-yourname.” **Note:** *assignment-yourname* is the name of your branch.
 If this says “Commit to master,” you have not been working in the correct branch!

 <img src="../images/app-commit-field.png" alt="GitHub Desktop commit field" width=261>

-**If you change anything** in your files after this, you will need to commit again.
-Same procedure, but you should write a different message, such as “fixed color error” — describe what you changed.
+**If you change anything** in your files after this, you will need to **commit again.** Same procedure, but you should write a different message, such as “fixed color error” — describe what you changed.

 ## How to sync, or push